History

 Arriving and departing flights were scheduled for operational efficiency in Atlanta, where passengers connected to other flights.
 Eastern Air Lines also began to group flights by connecting times at ATL, and by 1955, between the hours of noon and 2 p.m. — the "noon push" — Atlanta was the busiest air transfer hub in the world.

-1956 Weather-avoidance radar installed in noses of all Delta aircraft.
+1956 Weather-avoidance radar installed in noses of all Delta aircraft (except the DC-3s).

 1957 Delta airport lounges (today's Sky Clubs) introduced when Delta opens a Golden Crown Room at the Atlanta airport with invitation-only access for VIP guests.
 In 1958/59, the name was shortened to "Crown Room."
 By 1961, Delta had Crown Rooms at Atlanta, Miami, Dallas and Detroit.